Bus Proof-of-Payment Zones

 Proof of Payment: Customers must always have proof of payment on hand when riding ETS.
 When boarding regular bus service or DATS, fare must be presented or paid when entering the bus.
 When travelling on LRT, fare must be purchased or validated prior to entering the Proof of Payment areas, marked by blue signage.
+When travelling on buses, for customers paying with cash or tickets, they will need to take a transfer from the operator (even if they don’t need a transfer) to show proof of payment, in the event they are asked by a Transit Peace Officer or a member of Edmonton Police Service (EPS).

 Transfers: Transfers can be made between buses and the LRT on a single fare.